Plow Maker Farms: We grow great organic food

 About Us

-Plow Maker Farms is a family farm that grows great organic food.Plow Maker Farms: Summer Cider Tomato and friends Our motto is simple: delicious food grown organically.
+Plow Maker Farms is a family farm that grows great food.Plow Maker Farms: Summer Cider Tomato and friends Our motto is simple: delicious food grown well.
 We don't spray chemicals on our crops and we protect and develop insect and wildlife habitat.
 We don't want to eat toxins and we are betting that you don't either.

 Our Name